aitorfernandez/saa-c02/vpc-2-subnets.md

 - Security Groups do not span VPCs.

-- In a custom VPC with new subnets in each AZ, there is a route within the route table that supports communication across all subnets/AZs.
+- In a custom VPC with new subnets in each AZ, there is a route within the route table that supports communication across all AZs.